Understanding Your Visitors With Segments

-To really know how to improve your website, you want to view data about each group separate from the data about other groups.
-If you view data for all the groups mixed together, you’ll certainly learn something (it is better than not viewing data).
-But, without separating out each individual group, the data becomes messy and it is hard to know who your visitors are.
+To determine how best to improve your website, you can segment your visitors.
+Segments allow you to view data about one group of visitors and see how those visitors behave.
+If you view data for all the groups mixed together, without segments, you’ll certainly learn something about your website’s visitors.
+Viewing data without segments is better than not viewing data at all.
+However, without segmenting your data into individual groups, the data becomes messy and it is hard to know who your visitors are.
 With everything mixed together, it also becomes harder to spot problems or new opportunities.

 Custom vs. System Segments